rithvikgujjula/phone-captcha/README.md

 ### (Optional) Google Cloud Datastore

-By default, the caller whitelist is stored in memory.
+By default, the caller blacklist is stored in memory.
 If you would like whitelist to persist, you will need a Google Cloud Platform account.

 ### Environment variables